fitabigail/Lamborghini-Deals/README.md

 So far I have knwoldge of this bugs:
 - The search fields shows duplicate options.
 - The contact form it is not working properly.
 If the same code is written again and refresh the page the contact form is working properly an a contact form is registred on contact model on admin page.
-I did research, ask student support but at this stage I can  not figured out what can cause this issue.
+I did research, asked student support but at this stage I can  not figured out what can cause this issue.
 - Messages should fade out but their are not removed until the page refresh.
 Was worked at begain but not anymore.
 - The template of page 404 is on top of django.

 </br></br>